 It’s also a good idea to check whether they have an API (application programming interface) and what it’s like.
 While you may not need advanced or custom integrations right now, this might change down the line.
 And a good API will help you make sure you’re future-proof.

 Speaking of which…

 You may not be ready to open offices in every major city just yet.
 But the more your business grows, the more important keeping your spending in check will be.
 So it’s good to know your software can grow with you.

 Soldo lets you create as many physical and virtual cards as you need for very low per-card fees.
 So there’s no limit to how many staff members you can hire.

-Soldo is also the only expense management platform that has expense centres.
-These are special wallets where you can ring-fence money you’ve earmarked for a department, an individual, a specific project or expense, or something else.
+Soldo’s expense management platform uses company wallets where you can ring-fence money you’ve earmarked for a department, an individual, a specific project or expense, or something else.
 The possibilities are endless.

 More to the point, we’re the only platform to offer non-nominative cards.
 Unlike debit credit or prepaid cards, they don’t have to be in someone’s name.
 So if a key employee leaves and they are paying for items (such a subscriptions) used by multiple people, since it’s a non-nominative card, it can be transferred to the new owner in one click.

 It’s also worth checking whether your chosen spend management platform owns its own infrastructure.
 This might not seem like a deal-breaker, but platforms that don’t have to rely on third parties are more flexible, more responsive, and can innovate more quickly because they’re not constrained by limitations outside of their control.

 Being spoilt for choice might seem like a good thing, but it’s easy to get paralysed when you have too many options.